sindresorhus/normalize-url/readme.md

 URLs with custom protocols are not normalized and just passed through by default.
 Supported protocols are: `https`, `http`, `file`, and `data`.

+Human-friendly URLs with basic auth (for example, `user:password@sindresorhus.com`) are not handled because basic auth conflicts with custom protocols.
+[Basic auth URLs are also deprecated.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#access_using_credentials_in_the_url)

 #### url

 Type: `string`